heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 7. Augmented Language Models: a Survey, by MetaAI (Arxiv, Feb 2023) [[Paper](https://arxiv.org/pdf/2302.07842.pdf)]
 > * it is often necessary to process structured information when interacting with tools like a knowledge base.
 8. Let's Chat to Find the APIs: Connecting Human, LLM and Knowledge Graph through AI Chain (ASE 2023, Top Conf in Software Engineering) [[Paper](https://ieeexplore.ieee.org/abstract/document/10298399)]
 9. Head-to-Tail: How Knowledgeable are Large Language Models (LLM)?
 A.K.A.
 Will LLMs Replace Knowledge Graphs?
-(Arxiv 2023) [[Paper](https://arxiv.org/pdf/2308.10168.pdf)]
+(NAACL 2024) [[Paper](https://arxiv.org/pdf/2308.10168.pdf)] - Xin Luna Dong from Meta 🔥
 10. Unifying Large Language Models and Knowledge Graphs: A Roadmap (TKDE, July 2024) [[Paper](https://ieeexplore.ieee.org/abstract/document/10387715)] 🌟
 11. Large Language Models as Reliable Knowledge Bases?
 (Arxiv, Jul 2024 - from University of Edinburgh and Huawei Edinburgh Research Center) [[Paper](https://arxiv.org/pdf/2407.13578)]
 > This study defines criteria that a reliable LLM-as-KB should meet, focusing on factuality and consistency, and covering both seen and unseen knowledge.